 Stomach Cancer Surgery

-Alternatively, if a nonremovable tumor is blocking the stomach and inhibiting digestion, a surgeon may recommend one of the following types of stomach cancer surgery:
+Alternatively, if a nonremovable tumor is causing symptoms of blocking the stomach and inhibiting digestion, a surgeon may recommend one of the following types of stomach cancer surgery.

 Patients who undergo stomach cancer surgery at Moffitt Cancer Center are the focus of a multispecialty team of world-class surgeons and other cancer experts.
 Our talented tumor board collaboratively discusses the patient’s case on a weekly basis and refines treatment as necessary to ensure the highest level of individualized care.
 We understand that gastric cancer can have a significant impact on every aspect of a patient’s life, and we are committed to doing everything possible to help our patients cope and adjust.